 Megatron likely crossed it ages ago (the events of All Hail Megatron come to mind).
 His character arc seems to be based around whether someone who has crossed the horizon can possibly find a way to redemption.

 In case it wasn't clear how monstrous the DJD is; issue 32 shows how they slaughtered an alternate version of the Lost Light crew, torturing or mutilating everyone except the alternate Rewind than blowing the ship in half out of spite.
+And issue 33 shows that they forced Rewind to film everything by promising to spare Chromedome, than tried to force Chromedome to erase his memories of Rewind before brutally murdering Chromedome with his own needles when he said no.

 Narm: "Primus hates you."
 It works in context when you take who's saying it into account, but by itself it sounds like the kind of thing a spiteful five-year-old might say.